GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/06.A-Glory-in-the-Word/docs.md

 ---
+title: |
-title: 656.
-A Glory in the Word
+    656. A Glory in the Word - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 656.
+A Glory in the Word.
+A glory in the word we find  When grace restores our sight;  But sin has darkened all the mind,  And veiled the heavenly light,  And veiled the heavenly light.
+    keywords:  |
-    keywords: Church Hymnal, A Glory in the Word, A glory in the word we find,
+        Church Hymnal 1941, adventhymnals, advent hymnals, A Glory in the Word, A glory in the word we find.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 656. A GLORY IN THE WORD
+####  Church Hymnal 1941,

 ```txt
 1.